-Depending on the quality of the completed assignments the content developed will either be added to the PEN® database or be used as a base for further development of PEN® content.
+Depending on the quality of the completed assignments the content developed will either be added to the PEN database or be used as a base for further development of PEN content.

-University instructors and internship coordinators are asked to contact the PEN® team as early as possible to indicate their interest in having students complete one of the PEN® assignments and to get guidance on assignment topics.
+University instructors and internship coordinators are asked to contact the PEN team as early as possible to indicate their interest in having students complete one of the PEN assignments and to get guidance on assignment topics.

-Updating PEN® Content - Practice Questions, Backgrounds or Newsmaking Evidence:
+Updating PEN Content - Practice Questions or Backgrounds : PEN Content Manager

-PEN® Content Manager

 Beth Armour

 beth.armour@dietitians.ca

+beth.armour@dietitians.c 514-481-0998

-Updating or creating PEN® Tools and Resources and Client Handouts:
+Reviewing, updating or creating PEN Tools /Resources/ Client Handouts and writing a Trending Topic:

-PEN® Resource Managers
+PEN Resource Managers